mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/README.md

 # MongoDB & AWS Connected Vehicle End to End Demo Repository
 Code samples and demos around using the Realm database in combination with MongoDB Atlas, Device Sync and AWS Sagemaker.

-**For the latest demo app ( work in progress though ) including pretty visuals choose the "aws-connected-vehicle" branch!**

 ![image](Overview.png)

 ## MongoDB Atlas Backend Setup